Bhagavathsr3/intervue.io/README.md

 This project showcases web automation testing built using Java, Selenium WebDriver, TestNG, and Maven.
-The test cases are designed for the INTERVUE QA Intern Assessment, focusing on functional flow and UI validations.
+The test cases are designed for the INTERVUE QA Intern Assessment, focusing on functional flow.

 Tech Stack